Mount Sopris rises spectacularly from the Roaring Fork Valley floor dominating any view from Carbondale, CO.

 There are designated camping areas at Thomas Lakes.
-No dogs allowed here.
+Dogs are allowed ON LEASH AT ALL TIMES.

 Easily accessed from Dinkle Lake Rd. off of Prince Creek Rd., the trail starts at the Thomas Lakes/Hay Park trailhead.
 From the trailhead look for the well-signed Hay Park Trail

 Hay Park Trail

 follows primitive doubletrack as it winds through the woods for ~1mi until it reaches an open meadow and contours to the right for ~.8mi.
 From here, the trail comes to a junction.
 Turn right to stay on the Thomas Lakes Trail